nihotoa/EMG_analysis_tutorial/README.md

   - The dates adopted as experimental dates are summarized in 'analysis_data_days(Yachimun).csv'.
 Please refer this

   - Details of the experiment and analysis outline are distributed separately.
-If you would like to get these information, please contact at the email address at the end of this README
+If you would like to get these information, <strong>please contact at the email address at the end of this README.</strong>

 ***